Modern Foreign Languages

 Key stage 3

 All year groups focus on the skills of listening, speaking, reading, writing, dictation, translation and using a bilingual dictionary.
 Topics and online resources are designed to use contexts familiar to students while giving them an insight into the everyday life and culture of French and Spanish speaking countries.
-Topics in years 7 and 8 include family, friends, free time, food and festivals.
-We are also running day trips to France for years 7 and 8 in 2023, and hope to take part in the Have Your Say speaking competition again, competing against other local schools.
+Topics in Years 7 and 8 include family, friends, free time, food and festivals.
+We are also running day trips to France for Years 7 and 8 in 2024, and hope to take part in the National Languages Competition with Year 9 again in November.

-Students follow the Studio and Viva course books for French and Spanish respectively.
-In year 9 we use the GCSE text books in these series, Foundation or Higher as appropriate.
-These build on and extend the vocabulary and grammar learned in year 8.
+Students follow the Dynamo and Studio course books for French and the Viva course books Spanish.
+In Year 9 we use the GCSE text books in these series, Foundation or Higher as appropriate.
+These build on and extend the vocabulary and grammar learned in Year 8.
 Topics include identity, leisure time, food and festivals in French; and holidays, school and identity in Spanish.

 Key stage 4

-Students continue with their chosen language to GCSE in year 11.
+Students continue with their chosen language to GCSE in Year 11.
 The skills of listening, speaking, reading and writing are equally weighted and exam skills are practised regularly.
 We also aim to increase appreciation of the target language culture through the use of authentic resources.
-There will be a Spanish trip for year 10 in 2023 and a French day trip.
+We hope to run a Spanish trip for Year 10 in 2024 following on from a successful trip to Madrid in 2023.

 Students continue with the Foundation or Higher GCSE text books.
 Topics in French include local area, holidays, school, work, the environment and community involvement.
 In Spanish we study local area, free time, festivals, work and the environment.
 Students are encouraged to become more accurate in their work, to use a wide variety of structures, and to write and speak convincingly.